 How a Nursing Home Abuse Lawyer Could Help

 Has a loved one been harmed by nursing home abuse or neglect?
 An experienced lawyer can help your loved one and your family by:

-- Communicating with the nursing home and their insurers to try to reach a settlement that provides fair compensation and accountability
+- Communicating with the nursing home and their insurers to try to reach a settlement that provides fair compensation and accountability, and

-If you and your family have a loved one in a nursing home who has been the victim of abuse or neglect inflicted by staff and management, turn to the Virginia Beach nursing home abuse lawyers at The Law Firm of Carlton F. Bennett, P.L.L.C., for a free, confidential, no-obligation consultation.
+If your loved one has been the victim of nursing home abuse or neglect contact the Virginia Beach nursing home abuse lawyers at The Law Firm of Carlton F. Bennett, P.L.L.C., for a free, confidential, no-obligation consultation.